 Storage: Store refrigerated in airtight container for 4 days

 Freeze tightly wrapped for 2 months

-Teff is gluten free flour.
+Cook Notes: Teff is gluten free flour.
 Technically, oats are gluten free, however, they are subject to cross contamination.
-If you’re extremely sensitive to gluten I recommend using Bob Red mill’s Gluten Free Oats.
+If you’re extremely sensitive to gluten I recommend using Bob's Red Mill Gluten Free Oats.